haka-security/haka/doc/user/tutorial/sqli.rst

 Going further
 -------------
-As mentioned in the top of this tutorial, our aim is not to block all SQLi attacks.
+As mentioned at the top of this tutorial, our aim is not to block all SQLi attacks.
 To improve detection rate, one could extend the malicious patterns given throughout these examples.